jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/about.md

-# About Us
+<h1> About Us</h1>

-Beyond the Grave is a platform for promoting metal/hardcore/rock bands with a Christ-centered message/Christian members.
+Beyond the Grave is a platform for promoting metal/hardcore bands <br>

-## *Psalm 150:5*
+with a Christ-centered message/Christian members.

+Psalm 150:5 -
 *Praise Him with loud cymbals;*
 *Praise Him with clashing cymbals!*